WHO WE ARE

 The European Writers’ Council (EWC)

-The EWC – Fédération des associations européennes d’écrivains – (EWC-FAEE) AISBL, is a non-profit, non-governmental federation constituted by currently 46 national professional writers’ and literary translators’ associations and unions in 31 European countries, from European Union Member States, the EEA countries Iceland and Norway, as well as Belarus, Montenegro, Switzerland, and United Kingdom.
-EWC members comprise over 160.000 professional authors in the text/book sector, writing and publishing altogether in 31 languages.
+The European Writers’ Council – Fédération des associations européennes d’écrivains – (EWC-FAEE) AISBL, is a non-profit, non-governmental federation constituted by currently 52 national professional writers’ and literary translators’ associations and unions in 34 European countries, from European Union Member States, the EEA countries Iceland and Norway, as well as Belarus, Montenegro, North Macedonia, Switzerland, and the United Kingdom.
+EWC members comprise over 250,000 professional authors in the text and book sector, writing and publishing altogether in 37 languages.

 The European Writers’ Council – Fédération des associations européennes d’écrivains – (EWC-FAEE) AISBL